Who or what inspired you to take up piano, and pursue a career in music?

 My parents, of course, who supported and guided me all along.
 And some of my teachers, some of whose influence was particularly important, of which I can cite Aïda Barenboïm, my first real teacher (Daniel Baremboïm’s mother) who gave me my musical foundations; Elena Varvarova, with whom I massively improved my technique and discipline; Brigitte Engerer, who guided me in a period of uncertainty; Rena Shereshevskaya and Vladimir Krainev, who gave me confidence and brought me to a truly professional level; and Earl Wild, who encouraged me to go where the music took me.
 I also have to acknowledge Ursula Oppens and James Giles who exposed me to America’s rich musical world which I did not know much about.
 I was also lucky to learn bits and pieces from, and be supported by, Carlo-Maria Giulini, Maria Curcio, Charles Rosen, and Kurt Masur, all of whom added something important to my musical journey.
 But then, my life has also been filled by books, films, museums, travel, and people near and far.
 It is one thing to learn how to play and how to be a good musician, and it is another to experience life and learn about oneself and one’s humanity, which then should come through in the expression of music.

 What have been the greatest challenges of your career so far?

-Do you have a favourite concert venue to perform in?
+Do you have a favourite concert venue to perform in and why?